Bible Numbers and Bible Gematria

 Number 3 – resurrection, divine completeness

 There are THREE cases in the OT where people were raised from the dead, and Jesus raised THREE people from the dead in His earthly ministry (the widow’s son, Jairus’s daughter and Lazarus).
-Divine completeness (the Trinity) is found in Mat 28:19: “Go … in the name of the Father and the Son and the Holy Spirit”, implying THREE persons in ONE.
+Divine completeness (the Trinity) is found in Matthew 28:19: “Go … in the name of the Father and the Son and the Holy Spirit”, implying THREE persons in ONE.
+Three symbolises stability, continuity and permanence, as in Ecclesiastes 4:12.
+Completeness is seen in creation: the earth was separated from the waters on the THIRD Day (Genesis 1).
+Note that SEVEN is also associated with Divine completeness.

+The most holy Name of G-d has FOUR Hebrew letters (yohd, heh, vav, heh – YHWH).
 There are FOUR points of the compass, FOUR seasons, FOUR primitive elements (earth, air, fire and water), FOUR living creatures around God’s throne (Rev 4:6).
 The angels will gather the elect “from the FOUR winds” (Mat 24:31).
 There are FOUR world kingdoms in Daniel’s vision of the statue (Dan 2:31-35).
 Since FOUR is not a prime number (it can be factorised) it also symbolises weakness.
-The FOUR world kingdoms are man centred and weak, to be followed by a fifth kingdom – Christ’s.
+The FOUR world kingdoms (empires) are man centred and weak, to be followed by a fifth kingdom – Christ’s.

 Number 5 – grace, God’s goodness